solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

-## Lab 6 - Create workspaces <a name="Lab-6"></a>
+## Lab 6 - Create the gateways workspace <a name="Lab-6"></a>

-We're going to create 2 workspaces, one for the team in charge of the Gateways and one for the team in charge of the Bookinfo application.
+We're going to create a workspace for the team in charge of the Gateways.

-The platform team needs to create the corresponding `Workspaces` Kubernetes objects in the Gloo Mesh management cluster.
+The platform team needs to create the corresponding `Workspace` Kubernetes objects in the Gloo Mesh management cluster.

-First of all, the `gateways` workspace which corresponds to the `istio-gateways` and the `gloo-mesh-addons` namespaces on both clusters:
+Let's create the `gateways` workspace which corresponds to the `istio-gateways` and the `gloo-mesh-addons` namespaces on the cluster(s):

 ```bash
 kubectl apply --context ${MGMT} -f- <<EOF